javiercanadillas/iot-ubuntu-devel/Readme.md

 Once installed, you should see the following screen:

+Log in into the system with the username `vagrant` and password `vagrant` and you should see the XFCE4 desktop in all its glory.

 If you wish to connect to the VM via SSH, you can also do:

 ```bash